 So here’s a brief primer on net neutrality basics, why it matters in healthcare, and actions currently being taken to end net neutrality.

 Network neutrality is the idea that internet service providers (ISPs), including cable companies like Time Warner and wireless providers like Sprint, should treat all internet traffic equally.
 It says your ISP shouldn’t be allowed to block or degrade access to certain websites or services, nor should it be allowed to set aside a “fast lane” that allows content favored by the ISP to load more quickly than the rest.

 What this means in reality is, any site gets the same speed/bandwidth to reach you.
 In other words, when you go online and you pull up disney.com or a movie on Netflix or an obscure blog about health as a human right or a health app interface, you will get to us at the same speed.

-Without net neutrality, Disney or Netflix can pay an internet service provider like Comcast to get faster access.
-In other words, you can load disney.com or Netflix faster than you can load this blog.
+Without net neutrality, Disney can pay an internet service provider like Comcast to get faster access or Comcast can decide to slow down anything it sees as competition – like Netflix.
+In other words, you can load disney.com or a random tv show faster than you can load this blog.
 Disney gets to the head of the line, it comes up first and fast.
 The rest of us are stuck in the back of the line waiting our turn on the internet highway.

 Why have Net Neutrality:

 The internet has been a place where we have allowed the democratization of ideas.
 From it’s start, we have all had the opportunity to contribute to the internet and have an equal impact.
 Granted, as search engines like Google have come into play who specifically take money to highlight certain sites this equal impact has taken a hit.
 But the principle still remains – it’s a playing ground where everyone gets to play.